Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization: Background and Use Cases

 We start by introducing the notion of checkpointing in deep learning systems and highlight a variety of scenarios where model checkpoint compression is beneficial.
 Model checkpoints serve as snapshots of a deep learning model at a certain stage in its training process.
 They encompass the model's architecture, learned parameters, and optimizer state.
-One can think of model checkpoints as analogous to code commits in version control systems, where each checkpoint represents a version of the model at a specific stage of its development.
+One can think of checkpoints as analogous to code commits in version control systems, where each checkpoint represents a version of the model at a specific stage of its development.
+In the rest of this section, we describe several use cases for model checkpoint compression.

-Model checkpoints of large models can be several terabytes in size, for instance, a single GPT-3 175 billion parameter model has a size of 2.3 TB.
-The size of these checkpoints can be a limiting factor in various aspects of DL development workflows.
-In the rest of this subsection, we describe several use cases for model checkpoint compression.

-\minihead{Failure Recovery In Training Workloads} Large-scale deep-learning training workloads are highly susceptible to failures.
-Training large models often requires weeks or even months of computing time on large clusters with hundreds of GPUs.
-Any failure during this period prompts a recovery from the most recent checkpoint.
+\minihead{Failure Recovery In Training Workloads} Large-scale deep-learning training workloads are highly susceptible to various hardware and software failures.
+Any failure during this period prompts recovery from the most recent checkpoint.
 Joen et al. \cite{philly} show that on average DL training workloads in a Microsoft cluster encounter a failure every 45 minutes (excluding early failures) due to various system and user errors.
-Zhang et al. \cite{opt2} also observe that the training of the OPT-2 175 billion parameter model required 100+ restarts due to failures across the span of two months on a cluster with 992 80GB A100 GPUs.
+Zhang et al. \cite{opt2} also observe that the training of the OPT-2 model required 100+ restarts due to failures across the span of two months.
+As we move toward developing not only larger but also more complex models and distributed training systems, the likelihood of experiencing system failures is expected to rise.

-The frequency of system failures will increase in the future with the ongoing trend toward developing larger models and more complex distributed training setups.
 Simultaneously, constraints on bandwidth and storage capacity, especially in shared multi-tenant environments, limit the frequency of checkpoints.
 This creates tension between frequent checkpointing to minimize wasted work and managing the storage and network checkpointing overheads.
 Addressing this challenge calls for a compression mechanism that enables more frequent checkpoints with minimal overhead.